wmde/Wikiba.se-2017/source/resources.md

 Wikibase is the name of the software that was originally written for, and is used by, the [Wikidata project](https://www.wikidata.org/).
-Wikidata is the free knowledge base that anyone can edit, used by Wikipedia.
+Wikidata is the free knowledge base that anyone can edit.
+Its data is used by Wikipedia, its sister projects and anyone else who wants to make use of a large amount of open general-purpose data.

 ##### Where can I find the source code?